The Beverly McMullan Memorial Scholarship is now available for members and dependents of a member.

 Scholarships Packet (below)

-The 2020 IAM Scholarship Competition is accepting applications.
-The competition is open to members of the IAM and their children throughout the United States and Canada.
-The deadline for applications is February 21, 2020.
+The 2023 IAM Scholarship Competition is The competition is open to members of the IAM and their children throughout the United States and Canada.
+The deadline for applications is February 10, 2023.
+Applications can be found at:

 In 2019, the IAM awarded 16 scholarships valued at $64,000.